JaredReisinger/jaredreisinger.com/content/blog/the-tooling-directory-a-proposal/index.md

 {{</side-by-side>}}

-#### Why call it `.tooling/`, and not `.config/`?

-It's important and useful to not conflate "files needed for tools used by the project" with "configuration files for the project itself".
-The project config files may well be packaged with or deploy with the project, but the tooling configuration files almost certainly won't.
-Further, it makes it much more apparent where to look when, for example, one needs to adjust the ESLint settings: the tooling needs to change, and the necessary file is in `.tooling/`.
-For the more philosophical among you, naming the directory `.tooling/` is a matter of "name it for its _purpose_ (semantics), not for what it _is_ (syntax)".
-It is less important that the files within are config files, and more important that the files within are for tooling.
-This also has the advantage that it becomes reasonable to put _non_-config tooling-related files here, such as in the "or even" case of the above example, or Storybook's `preview.js`, or project-local tooling scripts, and so on.

 With its constituent files now hidden away, the leading period in the name `.tooling/` may not be strictly necessary.
 It serves a similar purpose to the leading period on the individual file names, however, subtly indicating that it's "not exactly" a part of the project, and in many presentations shifting the directory up and away from core project directories like `docs/` or `src/`.

 #### What would have to happen?